-Fragile X Syndrome is a genetic disorder.
-FXS is the most common inherited form of intellectual impairment & the number one known genetic cause of autism.
+Fragile X Syndrome is a genetic disorder that we never even heard of until our son was born.
+FXS is the most common inherited form of intellectual impairment & the number one known single gene cause of autism.
 I'm here to raise awareneXs and blog our story.
-For starters, it is my distinguished honor and privilege to introduce you to Hayden.

 Clouds, May 2010